nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 [46/e4ff05] process > sayHello [100%] 1 of 1 ✔
 ```

-Nextflow will have created a folder called `results/`.
+This time, Nextflow will have created a folder called `results/`.
 In this folder is our `output.txt` file.
 If you check the contents it should match our existing output.
 This is how we move results files outside of the working directories.

 ### Takeaway

 You know how to send outputs to a specific named file and use the `publishDir` directive to move files outside of the Nextflow working directory.

-!!! note

-    `publishDir` has been the primary method of outputting files in Nextflow for a considerable amount of time.
-However, there is a new syntax that allows you to determine what files should be published at the workflow level, documented [here](https://www.nextflow.io/docs/latest/workflow.html#publishing-outputs).
-We expect the new method to largely replace `publishDir` in pipelines, but here we teach you to use `publishDir` as a convenient, low-effort way to retrieve outputs in the context of this tutorial and during a pipeline development process.
-This will also ensure that you can read and understand the large number of pipelines that have already been written with `publishDir`.

 ### What's next?